farao-community/farao-community.github.io/pages/docs/engine/ra-optimisation/closed-optimisation-rao/optimal-redispatch.md

 ##### Sensitivity calculation pre-processor

-This pre-processor compute a loadflow and a sensitivity calculation on the input network situation before and after applying contingencies.
+This pre-processor computes a loadflow and a sensitivity calculation on the input network situation before and after applying contingencies.
 Returns the list of monitored element Id's associated to it's reference flow on the basecase and after each contingencies.
 Returns sensitivity factors of monitored element flows for each remedial action (PST and redispatch).